kubernetes/enhancements/keps/sig-scheduling/3990-pod-topology-spread-fallback-mode/README.md

 To use this enhancement, users need to enable the feature gate (during this feature is in the alpha.), and add `fallbackCriteria` on their `TopologySpreadConstraint`.

-Also, if users want to use `ScaleUpFailed`, they need to use the cluster autoscaler that supports `TriggeredScaleUp` Pod condition.
+Also, if users want to use `NodeProvisioningFailed`, they need to use the cluster autoscaler that supports `NodeProvisioningInProgress` Pod condition.

 **Downgrade**